Crossover behavior of the thermal conductance and Kramers' transition rate theory

+Thermal transport is an important process in micro- and nano-scale technologies.
+It is often in a precarious position: On the one hand, thermal management strategies, including the engineering of low-resistance interfaces, become increasingly important as elements in electronic devices approach the atomic level.
+On the other hand, {\em phononics} -- phonon analogues of electronics -- seek tunability and inherently nonlinear behavior to make functional devices \cite{Li2012}.
+Thermal transport is thus at the forefront of nanotechnology research.
+Its impact in a broad array of applications has sparked advanced methods of the fabrication, control, and measurement of transport in, e.g., carbon nanotubes and single-molecule junctions~\cite{Dubi11-1,Yang_AIPA,Li2012}.

-Moreover, the lack of a derivation of Fourier's law from the microscopic level drives interest in other aspects of thermal transport.
-This problem is one of the outstanding issues of theoretical physics and remains an intensely investigated topic \cite{Bonetto2000,Lepri_review,Dubi2009,MICHEL2006,Buchanan2005}.
-The seminal work of Fermi, Pasta and Ulam (FPU) \cite{Fermi1955,Berman2005,Gallavotti2008} examined the role of nonlinearity in thermalization.
-Recent investigations have examined the effect of nonlinearity and the heat reservoirs in determining the thermal conductance (see \cite{Dhar_AIP08,Lepri_review,Liu2012} for recent reviews).
+Moreover, thermal transport is at the center of one of the major unresolved puzzles in theoretical physics, the absence of a derivation of Fourier's law of heat conduction from a microscopic Hamiltonian~\cite{Bonetto2000,Lepri_review,Dubi2009,MICHEL2006,Buchanan2005,Li2014}.
+This is related to the seminal work of Fermi, Pasta and Ulam (FPU) \cite{Fermi1955,Berman2005,Gallavotti2008}, which demonstrated that nonlinearity does not always lead to thermalization.
+The considerations of FPU also apply to the emergence of a well-defined thermal conductivity.
+The role of nonlinearity -- in addition to the description of the thermal reservoirs and interfacial regions -- is thus the central topic of many studies examining thermal transport (see Refs.~\cite{Dhar_AIP08,Lepri_review,Liu2012} for recent reviews).

-Here, we study one of the most elementary problems in thermal transport: a finite one-dimensional harmonic lattice driven out of equilibrium by two reservoirs held at different temperatures.
-While this general problem has a long history \cite{Casher71-1,Lepri_review,Dhar_AIP08,Bernardin2005,Nakazawa1970}, we focus on the effect of the bath-lattice coupling, which has been less extensively investigated.
-We show that the system goes through three physically distinct regimes as the coupling to the bath is varied.
-For weak coupling, energy input from the bath limits the heat current through the entire system.
-For strong coupling, the lattice dynamics is distorted by the presence of the bath and this dominates the conductance.
-Heat transport is determined by the intrinsic parameters of the lattice only in the intermediate regime.
-This behavior is analogous to the Kramers transition rate problem.
+In this work, we demonstrate that thermal transport goes through three physically distinct regimes as the coupling to the surrounding environment -- the reservoir that supplies the heat -- changes.
+For weak coupling, energy input from the reservoir limits the heat current through the entire system.
+For strong coupling, the lattice dynamics are distorted by the presence of the reservoir and this dominates the conductance.
+Thermal transport is determined by the intrinsic parameters of the lattice only in the intermediate regime.
+These three distinct regimes exist regardless of whether the system has a well-defined conductivity or not, as we will show by theoretically studying paradigmatic examples of thermal transport~\cite{Casher71-1,Lepri_review,Dhar_AIP08,Bernardin2005,Nakazawa1970}.
+The dependence of the thermal conductance on the coupling strength to the reservoirs is physically analogous to the friction-induced turnover in Kramers' reaction rate problem for chemical reactions in solution.